3mdeb/news-and-ideas/blog/content/post/2021-10-03-fobnail-promotion.md

   BootGuardDxe flaw presented by Alex Matrosov at [BlackHat USA 2017](https://www.blackhat.com/docs/us-17/wednesday/us-17-Matrosov-Betraying-The-BIOS-Where-The-Guardians-Of-The-BIOS-Are-Failing.pdf)
 - even if the firmware offers high-level security features it is still pretty hard to leverage it out-of-the-box in a user-friendly manner
+- closed source nature of the firmware limits its auditability (and security as well, bugs can be hunted easier when the code is open)

 Because of the above reasons many entities fail to correctly secure the boot process and protects the consumers hardware from the attackers.
-That is why companies like Microsoft are pushing the silicon, hardware and firmware vendors to enhance the platform security by establishing [Secured Core PC](https://www.microsoft.com/en-us/windowsforbusiness/windows10-secured-core-computers) standard and for example requiring the TPM in Windows 11.
+That is why companies like Microsoft are pushing the silicon, hardware and firmware vendors to enhance the platform security by establishing [Secured Core PC](https://www.microsoft.com/en-us/windowsforbusiness/windows10-secured-core-computers) standard and requiring TPM2.0 for Windows 11.
 For example one of the requirements of the Secured Core PC is the use of Dynamic Root of Trust for Measurement technology in order to measure the operating system software in the processor trusted execution environment impenetrable from external attack vectors.
 With such measurements one may use remote attestation to ensure the software that is running on the machine has not been tampered with, without relying on the possibly buggy firmware.
 What is more important Secured Core PCs aim to provide such high level security out-of-the-box as much as possible.
 This is very important because the security is still hard to achieve in an easy and straightforward way.
 To eliminate such hardships and obstacles open source projects emerged to simplify boot process hardening:

 - [safeboot](https://safeboot.dev/) - leverages firmware Static Root of Trust
   for Measurement to secure the boot process of Linux OS with UEFI Secure Boot